HPA Field Training in Rwanda

 STATUS AND OUTLOOK

-More than 2,000 workers hired in the tea industry
+More than 2,500 workers hired in the tea industry

-To implement this project, Health Poverty Action is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition".
+To implement this project, Health Poverty Action was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition".

 Project details